-All full-time regular employees shall receive sick leave at the rate of 10 days each year while employed.
+All full-time regular employees shall receive sick leave on a pro-rated, per pay period basis at the rate of 10 days 2weeks per year/ 3.08 hours per pay period each year while employed.
 Sick leave may be accrued to an unlimited amount.
-However, there is a limit of 240 hours that will be paid at the time of retirement through the Utah State Retirement System (URS).
+However, there is a limit of 240 hours that will be paid at the time of retirement. through the Utah State Retirement System (URS).
 All amounts over 240 hours will be forfeited at the time of retirement.
 If an employee separates for other reasons than retirement through the URS, the employee will receive 50% of the amount accrued up to the maximum of 240 hours.
-Terminated employees will not receive sick leave payout.
+Terminated employees will may not receive sick leave payout.